First Nations Well Being Fund

 Available Funding

-A maximum of $100,000 per project will be available.
+A maximum of $250,000 per project will be available.

 Stream 2 – Planning Projects Overview

 The intent of this funding stream is to support First Nations to undertake planning and community engagement activities to develop a plan (or begin discussions on a plan) that will assist in promoting well being and reducing poverty at the community level.
-A key component of this funding stream is to provide resources to support dialogue within First Nation communities and Nations about how they wish to measure wellness within their community.
+A key component of this funding stream is to provide resources to support dialogue within First Nations about how they wish to measure wellness within their community.

 Available Funding